Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 ### Using run scripts

-1. run `runMetricsStreaming.bat(.sh)` - starts stream reading Kafka topic containing interceptors collected metrics and sending to jKool
+1. run `runMetricsStreaming.bat(.sh)` - starts stream reading Kafka topic containing interceptors collected metrics and sending to jKool.
-2. run `runInterceptions.bat(.sh)` - starts producer and consumer applications having bound interceptors to collect Kafka metrics and post it to Kafka stream listened topic.
+2. run `runInterceptionsTest.bat(.sh)` - starts producer and consumer test applications, having bound interceptors to collect Kafka metrics and post it to Kafka stream listened topic.

 ### Using JUnit (for advanced users, like developers)